S3-working-group/s3-practical-guide/docs/circle.md

 -   **self-governing**:
     -   A circle's members continuously decide together what to do to account for their domain, and set constraints on how and when things will be done.
 -  **equivalence of circle members**
-    -   All members of a circle are equally accountable for <dfn data-info="Governance: The act of setting objectives, and then navigating and steering to achieve them.
-People with authority intentionally make and evolve decisions which have an ongoing effect on the way an organization (or a team or individual within it) creates value.
-These decisions set constraints on actions, guide future decisions, allocate resources and determine specifics of deliverables.">governance</dfn> of the circle's domain.
+    -   All members of a circle are equally accountable for <dfn data-info="Governance: The act of setting objectives, and making and evolving decisions that guide people towards achieving them.">governance</dfn> of the circle's domain.

 ![All members of a circle are equally accountable for governance of the circle's domain](img/circle/circle.png)